 We know (from Update 7) that Martin had marijuana in his bloodstream and urine, and that the levels in his blood were high enough to indicate intoxication in some states (Florida has a no tolerance law—any amount is sufficient).
 However, the levels in his urine have not been released.
 I’ve suggested that this is so because those levels are likely so high as to make it painfully obvious that Martin was smoking marijuana—and a considerable quantity of it—in the hour before he met Zimmerman.
 This might account for the fact that he had none on him.
 Perhaps he didn’t need to hide any as he had already smoked what he had.
 If so, this not only blows the prosecution’s case out of the water, it reduces it to tragic farce.

 The Duke Lacrosse Connection: As I’ve mentioned before, a number of bloggers have suggested that there is a connection between this case and the Duke Lacrosse Case.
 Until now, I’ve not significantly pursued that line of thought, however, the more I learn, the more likely it is that the Martin case will follow the tragic path of that prosecutorial debacle.
-For those needing to refresh their memory, I recommend this “Overall Case Narrative,” from K.C.
+For those needing to refresh their memory, I recommend this “Start To Finish Case Narrative,” from K.C.
 Johnson’s Durham-In-Wonderland blog.
 Johnson, a history professor, is the most authoritative voice on the net (anywhere, actually) on this case, and his book—Until Proven Innocent: Political Correctness and the Shameful Injustices of the Duke Lacrosse Rape Case–is the definitive account.

 While the Martin case is still developing, many significant and disturbing parallels are already present: